Fractional excretion of sodium: Calculation

-The flow rates cancel out in the above equation, simplifying to the standard equation:

 For ease of recall, one can just remember the fractional excretion of sodium is the clearance of sodium divided by the glomerular filtration rate (i.e. the "fraction" excreted).

 Interpretation

 FENa can be useful in the evaluation of acute kidney failure in the context of low urine output.
 Low fractional excretion indicates sodium retention by the kidney, suggesting pathophysiology extrinsic to the urinary system such as volume depletion or decrease in effective circulating volume (e.g. low output heart failure).
 Higher values can suggest sodium wasting due to acute tubular necrosis or other causes of intrinsic kidney failure.
 The FENa may be affected or invalidated by diuretic use, since many diuretics act by altering the kidney's handling of sodium.

 Exceptions in children and neonates

 While the above values are useful for older children and adults, the FENa must be interpreted more cautiously in younger pediatric patients due to the limited ability of immature tubules to reabsorb sodium maximally.
 Thus, in term neonates, a FENa of <3% represents volume depletion, and a FENa as high as 4% may represent maximal sodium conservation in critically ill preterm neonates.
 The FENa may also be spuriously elevated in children with adrenal insufficiency or pre-existing kidney disease (such as obstructive uropathy) due to salt wasting.